Mana12011207/Mana12011207/README.md

-# Hi there, I'm Mana Misumi🌱
+# I'm Mana Misumi, junior web developer🌱
 ✨Enjoying my journey to become a full-stack developer!

 🔥 Here are the programming languages I work with: